juju2143/EeeZorBot-scripts/README.md

 .isup <url>
 ```

-Gets the error code of a URL.
+Gets the HTTP error code of a URL.

 search.js
 ---------